gwynelan/Linux-Basics-for-Hackers/chapter-17-python-scripting-basics-for-hackers.md

 ### Next Steps:
 - Explore advanced scripting concepts and integrate Python with tools like Metasploit.
-- Move to [Excercise Time](exercises.md) to test your Python and cybersecurity skills.
+- Move to [Excercises](exercises.md) to test your Python and cybersecurity skills.

 ---